tidbyt/pixlet/docs/widgets.md

 ## Image
-Image renders the binary image data passed via `src`.
-Supported formats include PNG, JPEG and GIF.
+Image renders the image data passed via `src`. `src` accepts a string and supports file URLs, SVG as a string, as well as image binary data.
+Supported binary data formats include PNG, JPEG and GIF.

 If `width` or `height` are set, the image will be scaled accordingly, with nearest neighbor interpolation.
 Otherwise the